samclastine/interview-server/README.md

 ## Development

-To contribute or modify this project:

-1. Fork the repository and clone it locally.
-2. Ensure you meet the requirements listed above.
-3. Follow the installation steps.
+1. Follow the installation steps.
-4. Use the development scripts:
+2. Use the development scripts:
    - **Run the server**: `npm run dev`

 ---